fylgja/examples/encore/README.md

 npm start
 ```

-## Note
+## Setup notes

-This particular version of Webpack is intended solely to demonstrate the necessary configuration needed to run Fylgja in SCSS form.
+This particular version of [Webpack] is intended solely to demonstrate the necessary configuration needed to run [Fylgja] in SCSS form with [Encore].

-No preview options are added.